here is how I developed my prints ..

 The sun was glowing through the water, outlining each ripple onto the sand below.
 I took a few pictures of this mesmerising and magical moment....my textile tribute to the Prom.

 Heide is an iconic modern art gallery and sculpture park in Melbourne.
 But it also has some bush and parkland to wander in.
 One lazy Sunday there, I stumbled upon a stand of white poplar trees with incredible patterns all over their bark.
-The tiny diamonds on them were like a language, decorating their slender trunks, I was fascinated !
+The tiny diamonds on them were like a language, decorating their slender trunks !
 After many hours of collaging my favourite trees, I reached my repeating print.

 Our World Heritage listed Great Barrier Reef is so entrancing with its turquoise waters, atolls and incredible underwater animal and plant life... beautiful but endangered by global warming.
 This is my homage to such a special but threatened place.

-Having no way of taking my own aerial images, a licencing fee enabled me to use a great panoramic photo and develop a print of this tropical wonder for my textiles.
+Luckily I bought an aerial image license, enabling me to use a great panoramic photo and develop a print of this tropical wonder for my textiles.
 You'll see how differently it looks on a cotton jacket and a silk top, and the newer midnight version in deep dark blues.

 Some prints have little resemblance to their original inspiration.
 This one with its subtle mauve, grey, buff yellow and many other tones, was derived from an unlikely photo of dead leaves.
 Outside Bendigo art gallery were several small birch trees with withered leaves beneath them, they became one of my first and favourite prints.
 It seems to match and complement so many other colours you can wear with it.